Let’s say you have an overwhelming amount of material to learn for the California Bar Exam with limited time. (Who doesn’t?)

-Let’s say we aim for a respectable score of 65-70 on PR and PT.
-You can then make do with 55-60s on the rest of the essays—assuming you do well enough on the MBE to get a scaled score of at least 1440 (roughly 130 questions correct).
+Let’s say we aim for a respectable score of 65 on PR and PT.
+You can then make do with 55-60s on the rest of the essays—assuming you do well enough on the MBE to get a scaled score of at least 1390 (roughly 125 questions correct).

 It doesn’t take a great answer to get a 55!
-Knock the PR and PT out of the park, and you get a homerun.

-It’s one way to prioritize your focus.
+Of course, this doesn’t mean you ignore everything else.
+These are just some ways to prioritize your focus.
 Better than obsessing over predictions at least (and getting mad when they actually leak).

 The Tripod Approach to passing the California Bar Exam

 Take the PR + PT approach above, and also be solid on the MBE subjects, which you should as it accounts for half your score and overlaps with the majority of the essays.